Astros vs. Rangers Player Props Betting Odds

 Garcia Stats

-- Adolis Garcia has collected 83 hits with 18 doubles, 20 home runs and 32 walks.
-He has driven in 66 runs with six stolen bases.
+- Adolis Garcia has 83 hits with 18 doubles, 20 home runs, 32 walks and 67 RBI.
+He's also stolen six bases.

 Garcia Recent Games